00JCIV00/cova/README.md

     - Choose how errors should be reacted to with either a Usage/Help message or no reaction.
     - Decide if Option parsing should be terminated after a standalone long prefix such as `--`.
   - Commands:
-    - Configure Templates for auto-generated Command Help/Usage messages.
+    - Configure Templates or Callback Functions for generated Command Help/Usage messages.
     - Set Rules for converting From/To a Struct, Union, or Function.
     - Mandate that a Command takes a sub-Command if available.
     - Mandate all Values be filled.
   - Options:
-    - Configure Templates for Option Help/Usage messages.
+    - Configure Templates or Callback Functions for generated Option Help/Usage messages.
     - Customize Short and Long prefixes (i.e. `/s` or `__long-opt`).
     - Set the allowed Separator Character(s) between Options and their Values.
     - Allow/Disallow Abbreviated Long Options (i.e `--long-opt` can be `--long`).